tphoney/drone_playground/README.md

-# drone_trainer
+# drone_playground

 Helping get up to speed with drone via examples.

-Fork this repository into your own namespace and have a play.
+Fork this repository into your own namespace and have a try out the examples.

 ***DO NOT CHECK CREDENTIALS INTO THIS REPO***